saurabhnegi35/Todo_List-RESTful-API/README.md

 This API is made using NodeJS and MongoDB as Backend.

 ### API Hosted Link

 https://todo-api-3yse.onrender.com
-Initially this will take some time as Server is started again.
+Initially this will take some time as Server is started again (around 40s to 1m).
 This is the limitation of Render's Free Teir.
-And also Latency is quite high 900ms to 1200ms afterward.
+And also Latency is quite high 800ms to 1200ms afterward.
 So please understand that.

 ## Application Mechanism